-- (a) An application for judicial management should only be made where a company, or where a creditor or creditors of the company, consider that: - i) the company is or will be unable to pay its debts; and - ii) there is a reasonable probability of rehabilitating the company, or of preserving all or part of its business as a going concern, or that otherwise the interests of creditors would be better served than by resorting to a winding-up.
+An application for judicial management should only be made where a company, or where a creditor or creditors of the company, consider:

+- I. the company is or will be unable to pay its debts; and - II. there is a reasonable probability of rehabilitating the company, or of preserving all or part of its business as a going concern, or that otherwise the interests of creditors would be better served than by resorting to a winding-up.